juliasabatel/MA22RT_VIZ_PROJECT/README.md

 🏎 Data extraction

 The data were extracted from the MA22RT single-seater during the Formula Student Spain endurance in the 2021/2022 season.
-Subsequently they were visualized in the program #RaceStudio3 by which the data were converted to CSV format and split into file by laps (in different CSV).
+Subsequently they were visualized in the software #RaceStudio3 by which the data were converted to CSV format and split into file by laps (in different CSV).

 🧹 Cleaning and scanning